Burgestrand/spotify/README.markdown

 - **example-logging_in.rb**: logs in to Spotify and prints the current user's username.
 - **example-random_related_artists.rb**: looks up an artist and its similar artists on spotify, then it picks a similar artist at random and does the same to that artist, over and over.
 I have used this example file to test prolonged usage of the API.

+### Creating a Session, the first thing you should do

+Almost all functions require you to have created a session before calling them.
+Forgetting to do so won’t work at best, and will segfault at worst.
+You'll also want to log in before doing things as well, or objects will never load.

+See [Spotify::API#session_create](http://rdoc.info/github/Burgestrand/spotify/master/Spotify/API#session_create-instance_method) for how to create a session.
+See [Spotify::API#session_login](http://rdoc.info/github/Burgestrand/spotify/master/Spotify/API#session_login-instance_method) for logging in.

+### libspotify is an asynchronous library

+When creating objects in libspotify they are not populated with data instantly, instead libspotify schedules them for download from the Spotify backend.
+For libspotify to do it's work with downloading content, you need to call [Spotify::API#session_process_events](http://rdoc.info/github/Burgestrand/spotify/master/Spotify/API#session_process_events-instance_method) regularly.

+### Facebook vs Spotify Classic

+Users who signed up to Spotify with their Facebook account will have numeric IDs as usernames, so a link to their profile looks like <spotify:user:11101648092>.
+Spotify Classic users instead have their usernames as canonical name, so a link to their profile looks like <spotify:user:burgestrand>.

+This matters, for example, when you use the function [Spotify::API#session_publishedcontainer_for_user_create](http://rdoc.info/github/Burgestrand/spotify/master/Spotify/API#session_publishedcontainer_for_user_create-instance_method).

+### Callbacks can be dangerous

+libspotify allows you to pass callbacks that will be invoked by libspotify when events of interest occur, such as being logged out, or receiving audio data when playing a track.

+Callbacks can be very tricky.
+They must never be garbage collected while they are in use by libspotify, or you may get very weird bugs with your Ruby interpreter randomly crashing.
+Do use them, but be careful.

 ### Opinions and the Spotify gem

 The Spotify gem has very few opinions.
 It is build to closely resemble the libspotify C API, and has very little to aid you in terms of how to structure your application.
 It aims to make calling the libspotify C API frictionless, but not much more.
 It is up to you to decide your own path.

+### A note about gem versioning

+Given a version `X.Y.Z`, each segment corresponds to:

+- `X` reflects supported libspotify version (12.1.45 => 12).
+There are __no guarantees__ of backwards-compatibility!
+- `Y` is for backwards-**incompatible** changes.
+- `Z` is for backwards-**compatible** changes.

+You should use the following version constraint: `gem "spotify", "~> 12.5.3"`.

 ### Manually installing libspotify